Click on any thumbnails to see a larger picture:

 Daphne bholua 'Garden House Enchantress'

-A particularly floriferous form of the species, selected from many seed raised plants in Devon, bearing a multitude of heavenly scented white and purple-pink tinged flowers in the depths of winter.
+A particularly floriferous form of the species, selected from many seed raised plants in Devon, bearing a multitude of heavenly scented white faced flowers, pale pink on the reverse in the depths of winter.
 Reasonably well drained soil in sun or semi shade, with some shelter.
 Height approx 2m

 Daphne bholua 'Garden House Ghost'

-A particularly good white flowered form of the species, selected at the Garden House, Devon, bearing a multitude of heavenly scented pure white flowers in the depths of winter.
+A particularly good white flowered form of the species with larger flowers than 'Alba', selected at the Garden House, Devon, bearing a multitude of heavenly scented pure white flowers in the depths of winter.
 Reasonably well drained soil in sun or semi shade, with some shelter.
 Height approx 2m

 Daphne bholua 'Garden House Sentinel'

-A particularly upright form of the species, selected from many seed raised plants in Devon, bearing a multitude of heavenly scented white and purple-pink tinged flowers in the depths of winter.
+A particularly upright form of the species and also a strong flowerer, selected from many seed raised plants in Devon, bearing a multitude of heavenly scented white and purple-pink tinged flowers in the depths of winter.
 Reasonably well drained soil in sun or semi shade, with some shelter.
 Height approx 2m

 Daphne bholua 'Jacqueline Postill'